NOTE 3 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Research and development costs

 The Company accounts for research and development costs in accordance with the Accounting Standards Codification subtopic 730-10, Research and Development (“ASC 730-10”).
 Under ASC 730-10, all research and development costs must be charged to expense as incurred.
 Accordingly, internal research and development costs are expensed as incurred.
 Third-party research and developments costs are expensed when the contracted work has been performed or as milestone results have been achieved.
 Company-sponsored research and development costs related to both present and future products are expensed in the period incurred.
-The Company incurred research and development expenses of $560,514 and $2,139,671 for the three and nine months ended September 30, 2016; and $354,471 and $1,146,113 for the three and nine months ended September 30, 2015, respectively.
+The Company incurred research and development expenses of $1,153,043 and $1,579,157 for the three and six months ended June 30, 2016; and $489,563 and $791,642 for the three and six months ended June 30, 2015, respectively.

 The Company computes earnings (loss) per share under Accounting Standards Codification subtopic 260-10, Earnings Per Share (“ASC 260-10”).
 Net loss per common share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the year.
 Diluted earnings per share, if presented, would include the dilution that would occur upon the exercise or conversion of all potentially dilutive securities into common stock using the “treasury stock” and/or “if converted” methods as applicable.

-The computation of basic and diluted income (loss) per share as of September 30, 2016 and 2015 excludes potentially dilutive securities when their inclusion would be anti-dilutive, or if their exercise prices were greater than the average market price of the common stock during the period.
-The Company’s diluted loss per share is the same as the basic loss per share for the three months ended September 30, 2015, as the inclusion of any potential shares would have had an anti-dilutive effect due to the Company generating a loss.
+The computation of basic and diluted loss per share as of June 30, 2016 and 2015 excludes potentially dilutive securities when their inclusion would be anti-dilutive, or if their exercise prices were greater than the average market price of the common stock during the period.

 Potentially dilutive securities excluded from the computation of basic and diluted net loss per share are as follows: